canonical/chisel-docs/docs/how-to/slice-a-package.md

     ```{tip}
     Sometimes, a package (and thus its slices) may have "essential"
-    dependencies that are not explicitly listed in the package's control file.
+    dependencies that are not explicitly listed in the package's
+    [`control` file].
     E.g. OpenSSL's `c_rehash` requires Perl to run, but the OpenSSL package
     does not mention it.
 The same happens frequently for Bash scripts that may
     assume certain packages (like `coreutils`) are installed.